jarviscanada/jarvis_data_eng_SarazhiliuHe/linux_sql/README.md

 ## Improvements
 - Add a wrapper script to execute all setup steps automatically.
-- Add `status` option to `psql_docker.sh` to allow users to check if the container is running.
+- Add the `status` option to `psql_docker.sh` to allow users to check if the container is running.
 - Add `DROP` commands to `ddl.sql` to delete old tables and recreate them when schema changes are needed.